 Inspiration Kitchen, is a non-profit restaurant that falls under the parent corporation, Inspiration Corporations.
-The corporation focuses on essential job training for those affected by homelessness and poverty.
-The skills built through the kitchens, located in the Uptown and Garfield park neighborhoods of Chicago, provides employment training, placement, and housing for those who are seeking self-sufficiency for their lives and for their families.
-The organization, over the last twenty years has provided job training and vocational skills to over 2,500 individuals.
+The company that focuses on essential job training for those affected by homelessness and poverty.
+The skills built through the kitchens, located in the Uptown and Garfield Park neighborhoods of Chicago, provides employment training, placement, and housing for those who are seeking self-sufficiency for their lives and for their families.
+The organization, over the last twenty years, has provided job training and vocational skills to over 2,500 individuals.
 That’s pretty amazing.

-The small cafe in Uptown was pretty busy for a chilly sunday in the city.
+The small cafe in Uptown was pretty busy for a cold Sunday in the city.
 As I am such many of the other places were packed as well.
-It is, of course, the first sunday of the new year,which meant everyone was eagerly trying to capture their moments of this “first” day and share them with the whole world.
+It is, of course, the first Sunday of the new year, which meant everyone was eagerly trying to capture their moments of this “first” day and share them with the whole world.
 But I digress.